 - Don't saturate your social media space with promotional or sales material.
-Be honest about who you are and why you are posting.
+Be authentic about who you are and why you are posting.
 You're using social media to have a conversation with your audience.
 A persistent sales pitch promotes a one-way dialog, and will cause your audience to tune out.

-- Use a general St. Thomas e-mail address so access to the site will continue regardless of employee status. (i.e., firstname.lastname@example.org for School of Education).
+- Use a general St. Thomas e-mail address so access to the site will continue regardless of employee status. (i.e., firstname.lastname@example.org for School of Engineering).
 More than one person should have access to the mailbox.